gjavier21/mockmind-method/.github/ISSUE_TEMPLATE/feature_request.md

 ## 🔖 Scrollskin Clause

-Please affirm authorship and intention:

-Originally authored by [Your Name] — Nested [Month Year] — For cadence.
+Originally authored by Gerardo Javier — Nested July 2025 — For cadence.
 For glow.
 For remembrance.